-Crohn’s disease is a type of inflammatory bowel disease (IBD), which can cause symptoms like stomach pain, gas, bloating, and diarrhea during flare-ups.
+Crohn’s disease is a type of inflammatory bowel disease (IBD) that most commonly affects the small intestine and colon.
+During flare-ups, you may experience symptoms like stomach pain, gas, bloating, and diarrhea.

-Though there is no specific one-size-fits-all diet for Crohn’s disease, some foods are more likely to contribute to symptoms than others.
+Although there’s no one-size-fits-all diet for Crohn’s disease, some foods may be more likely to trigger symptoms than others.

 frittata with fresh vegetablesShare on Pinterest